muchimi/JoystickGremlinEx/README.md

 ### (m74t6)

 - Changed: if the option to store data by version number is enabled, the complete data folder will be versioned.
-This will in effect reset all data including configuration for every new version which may or may not be desirable but will keep a clean slate between versions.
+This will, in effect, reset all data, including configuration, for every new version, which may or may not be desirable, but will keep a clean slate between versions.
+Restart required when changing the option as it will only take effect when the application is restarted.

 ### (m74t5)
-- Interim release
+- Fix: blank input on GremlinEx start at first run on joystick devices with inputs.
+- Experimental: added option to store configurations attached to version numbers..
+While this may have some advantages, it is also turns off the ability to make a change in one version and see it after an update.
+For this reason this is a user selectable in option and turned off by default.

 ### (m74t4)
 - Fix: on start, blank input shown on start in some cases, usually at first run.